 - Any money added to the gift card may not expire within five years from the date it was deposited.

 Neither Connecticut nor Federal law protects you if your gift certificate or gift card is lost or stolen.
 Some businesses may allow you to register your gift certificate or gift card, which could help you reclaim your balance if it is lost.
 You should check with the business or their website to verify.

 When a Business Closes:

 It is very difficult to get your money back on an unused gift certificate or gift card if a business closes.
-It is important to use a gift certificate or a gift card as soon as possible to avoid losing the value in the event of a business closing.
-Watch the business’ website, Facebook page, and other social media accounts to check for any closing notices.
+That's why it's important to use gift cards as soon as possible after receiving them.

-However, closing businesses – and even different businesses – are sometimes willing to work with gift certificate and gift card holders to maintain their reputation.
+However, closing businesses are sometimes willing to work with gift certificate and gift card holders to maintain their reputation.
 If the owner of the closed business has another business or location, ask if the old gift card can be honored at the different location.
-If a new owner takes over the closed business, s/he may be willing to honor the old gift card to gain your business.
-Similarly, a competitor might honor all or part of gift cards from a closed store in order to earn your business.
+If a new owner takes over the closed business, they may be willing to honor the old gift card to gain your business.